Top 10 Ways to Solve iPhone Mail App Not Working

 The final resort would be force rebooting your iPhone.
 Go along the procedures for different models.

-For iPhone X/11, press the Side and the Volume buttons until the Slider appears, then pull on the slider to switch off the iPhone, finally hold the Side button to switch on your device.
+For iPhone X or later versions, press the Side and the Volume buttons until the Slider appears, then pull on the slider to switch off the iPhone, finally hold the Side button to switch on your device.

 Part 5: Bottom line